-Natural Born Killers is a heavy duty acid trip, quite possibly the most hallucinatory and anarchic picture made at a major Hollywood studio in at least 20 years.
-A scabrous look at a society that promotes murderers as pop culture icons, as well as a scathing indictment of a mass media establishment that caters to and profits from such star-making, this is Oliver Stone’s most exciting work to date strictly from a filmmaking point of view.
+Natural Born Killers” is a heavy duty acid trip, quite possibly the most hallucinatory and anarchic picture made at a major Hollywood studio in at least 20 years.
+As a scabrous look at a society that promotes murderers as pop culture icons, as well as a scathing indictment of a mass media establishment that caters to and profits from such starmaking, the film has a contemporary relevance that no one can miss.
+It also happens to be Oliver Stone’s most exciting work to date strictly from a filmmaking point of view.

-A rare Stone film in that it’s neither historically rooted nor written originally by him, Killers still shows the bloody fingerprints of its original author, Quentin Tarantino, who receives story credit only, although Stone has supplied a thick layer of sociopolitical commentary readily recognizable as his own.
+A rare Stone film in that it’s neither historically rooted nor written originally by him, “Natural Born Killers” still shows the bloody fingerprints of its original author, Quentin Tarantino, although Stone has made the material his own (Tarantino receives story credit only) and supplied a thick layer of sociopolitical commentary readily recognizable as his.
+Using the standby “Gun Crazy”/”Bonnie and Clyde” young-lovers-on-a-killing-spree format but traveling further down that road than anyone has before, the director has made a fiction that might be said to resemble a psychedelic documentary about the American cult of sex, violence and celebrity.

-Film is divided into two halves, the first of which lays out the crazy three weeks during which the lead couple gun down 52 people out West, the second of which presents the insane media circus which surrounds their incarceration, a live in-prison interview, a riot, and their subsequent amazing escape.
+Film is divided into two halves, the first of which vividly, and often outrageously, lays out the crazy three weeks during which the lead couple gun down 52 people out west.
+The second half presents the insane media circus which surrounds their incarceration, a live in-prison TV interview, a riot and their subsequent amazing escape.
+The glorification of Bonnie and Clyde that Arthur Penn’s film made note of 27 years ago is shown here to have magnified into a virtual definition of a vulgar culture, and seems quite appropriate to an age dominated by such figures as Amy Fisher, the Menendez brothers, Tonya Harding and, yes, O.J.
+Simpson.

-Performers are uniformly pushed to the brink, Harrelson and Lewis are all lust (blood and sex) and no conscience as the pretty couple ‘naturally born bad.’
-Jones is broader than he’s ever been as the sweaty, lip-smacking warden none too grand at his job.
-Standout perf comes from Downey.
+Performers are pushed to the brink, which keeps them entertaining, if uniformly repellent.
+Harrelson and Lewis are all lust (blood and sex) and no conscience as the pretty couple “naturally born bad.”
+Jones is broader than he’s ever been as the sweaty, lip-smacking warden none too good at his job.
+Standout perf comes from Downey, whose imitation of Robin Leach’s distinctive cockney accent is hilariously dead-on, and who deftly conveys the true extent to which his character admireshis lethal subjects.